 - SPCA and Humane Shelters

-The education of a technologist involves a two to three year college course.
-AHT/ VT courses offered are a 2 or 3 year diploma program.
+The education of a technologist involves a two to a three-year college course.
+AHT/ VT courses offered are a 2 or 3-year diploma program.
 Further information about a program may be obtained directly from the college.
 Saskatchewan has a program at Saskatchewan Polytechnic in Saskatoon: this course is accredited by the Canadian Veterinary Medical Association.
 The two years spent at Sask Polytech involve classroom lectures, scientific labs, participation in a 10-week on-the-job training program and finishing with an extensive internship at the Western College of Veterinary Medicine’s Veterinary Teaching Hospital.

 What is the difference between AHT and VT?

-The titles: Animal Health Technologist/ Veterinary Technologist/ Veterinary Technician, are acknowledged as a similar training designation.
+The titles: Animal Health Technologist/ Veterinary Technologist/ Veterinary Technician, are acknowledged as a similar training designations.
 Some associations also recognize a category of RAHT or RVT.